neureality/devops-exercise/README.md

 ## Tasks

 ### Terraform
-Create terraform scripts to launch two AWS t3.medium instances (assuming there is a default VPC and an existing key-pair), one for the Kubernetes master and one for the worker node.
+Create terraform scripts to launch an AWS t3.medium instance (assuming there is a default VPC and an existing key-pair).

 The user running the terraform command should provide two variables: AWS region and key-pair name.

 ### Ansible
-Create ansible roles to install the Kubernetes components on the AWS instances.
+Create ansible roles to install the docker compose components on the AWS instance.

-### Kubernetes deployment
+### Docker-compose deployment
-Create Kubernetes deployment configuration with three replicas running the application below.
+Create Docker-compose deployment configuration running the application below.

 ### Application
-Create a Python HTTP application which will provide a single API on the URL: `/reverse`.
+Create a Python HTTP application which will provide 2 APIs

+API 1: `/reverse`
-The API should receive as string via "in" query parameter via GET HTTP request, and return a JSON with a field named "result" and its value should be the string provided with the words in reverse order.
+The API should receive as string via "in" query parameter using GET HTTP request, and return a response JSON with a field named "result" and its value should be the string provided with the words in reverse order.

 For example:
 For in value of: